segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 The [`screen`](/docs/spec/screen/) method lets you you record whenever a user sees a screen of your mobile app, along with optional extra information about the page being viewed.

-You’ll want to record a screen event an event whenever the user opens a screen in your app.
+You'll want to record a screen event an event whenever the user opens a screen in your app.
 This could be a view, fragment, dialog or activity depending on your app.

-Not all services support screen, so when it’s not supported explicitly, the screen method tracks as an event with the same parameters.
+Not all services support screen, so when it's not supported explicitly, the screen method tracks as an event with the same parameters.

 Example `screen` call: